University of Montana Style Guide

 inter- See prefixes entry, but in general, no hyphen unless added to a capitalized word: interstate, inter-American.

-Internet The global network of computers encompassing email, the World Wide Web and more.
-In body text, use the complete Internet address: http://www.umt.edu.
-When used as a stand-alone graphic element in brochures and other publications, the http:// protocol may be left off: www.umt.edu.
+internet The global network of computers encompassing email, the World Wide Web and more.
+In body text, use the complete internet address: https://www.umt.edu.
+When used as a stand-alone graphic element in brochures and other publications, the https:// protocol may be left off: www.umt.edu.
 See email, Web.

 intra- See prefixes entry, but in general, no hyphen: intramural, intrastate.

-it's, its "It's" is the contraction for "it is" or "it has"; "its" is a possessive pronoun: It's too bad you had to visit Missoula when it was 30 degrees below zero.
+it's, its "It's" is the contraction for "it is" or "it has"; "its" is a possessive pronoun: It's too bad you visited Butte when it was 30 degrees below zero.
 It's been too long since we've gone bowling together.
 The mountain lion licked its paws.